rafalves/dart-exercises/README.md

+Use this files as source to help you advance in your dart study.

 This repository contains answers for dart exercises from Exercism.org and others sources.

-Use this files as source to help you advance in your dart study.
+All the answers use test to validate the result, if the test pass your answer was right.